oliviodare/oliviodare.com/index.md

 My name is Max Bautista Perpinyà and I am a PhD student in the History and Philosophy of Science, based in UCLouvain, in Belgium.
 I am an 'Aspirant' Fellow of the FNRS.
 I am [working on](bio.html#what-i-am-doing-now) the history of biodiversity conservation in Spain in the last decade of the twentieth century.

-Welcome to my website, built using GitHub Pages/Jekyll.
+*Welcome* to my website.
 On these pages, you'll find a sort of open CV.
 The basic structure is this:
 - my [bio](bio.html).
 - a [list](pubs.html) of the academic publications and journalistic pieces I've written, the talks I've given, and events I hosted.
 - the [projects](projects.html) that I'm currently involved in.